First of all, I want to get one message across: any type of vegetable or fruit, whether conventional or organic, is better than none.

-I think, first, it’s important to understand fundamentally what is the difference in organic versus non-organic farming.
-Then, once we are on the same page regarding the definitions we can move on to interpreting the research findings.
+Now, before we jump into what how organic and conventional produce affect our health, I think it’s important to understand what the fundamental differences between organic and non-organic farming are.
 In order to understand what ‘organic farming’ means, I have reviewed the definitions and guidelines supplied by USDA NOP (US Organic certifying body ‘National Organic Program’), Soil Association (UK Organic certifying body), ACO (Australian Certifying body), Eco Cert (European certification) and then summarised them at a high level in the below diagram.
 (1,2,3,4)

-Firstly, the science is conflicting.
-From afar a study published in the British Journal of Nutrition by Leifart et al. appears to show a significant difference in the nutritional content of organic versus non-organic fruits and vegetables (5).
+So now that we understand what differentiates organic versus conventional farming, the question is: is organic really worth the extra cost?
+Here, the science is slightly conflicting.
+One one hand, a study published in the British Journal of Nutrition appears to show a significant difference in the nutritional content of organic versus non-organic fruits and vegetables (5).
 This study reviewed 343 peer-reviewed publications and concluded:

 In conclusion, organic crops, on average, have higher concentrations of antioxidants, lower concentrations of Cd (toxic metal) and a lower incidence of pesticide residues than the non-organic comparators across regions and production seasons.

-The theory behind the higher antioxidant levels in the organic produce found in the above review was that organic fruits and vegetables have to fend for themselves and in doing so, produce more phytonutrient antioxidants to protect themselves against bugs.
-And taking a step further, science shows these antioxidants are particularly helpful in reducing free radical damage and reducing the chances of developing many chronic illnesses when incorporated in the human diet.
+The theory behind the higher antioxidant levels in the organic produce found in the above review was that organic fruits and vegetables have to fend for themselves to protect themselves from pests, and in so doing, they produce more phytonutrient antioxidants.
+Taking a step further, science shows that these antioxidants are particularly helpful in reducing free radical damage and reducing the chances of developing many chronic illnesses when incorporated in the human diet.